-While this source of stable income is a nice boon for many, some retirees aren't maximizing its potential over the long term.
-According to a study from the National Bureau of Economic Research, over 50% of retirees have enough money in investments and savings to delay claiming their Social Security benefits for two years.1
+While the stable income is a nice boon for many, some retirees aren’t maximizing its potential over the long term.
+According to a study from the Journal of Pension Economics & Finance, over 50% of retirees have enough money in investments and savings to delay claiming their Social Security benefits for two years.

-However, many are claiming the benefits early, before their full retirement age, which can lead to a reduced income benefit each month.
+Despite this, many are claiming the benefits early—before they reach retirement age—which can lead to a reduced monthly benefit for life.

 Some inflation protection

-While the exact formula can seem a bit convoluted, COLA does provide some inflation protection.
-That's important, considering inflation risk is a key factor retirees need to prepare for and manage in their investment portfolios.
-However, you shouldn't rely on a substantial rise in COLA, such as 2019's 2.8% increase, to dramatically improve your spending power.
+While the exact formula can seem a bit convoluted, Social Security’s COLA does provide some inflation protection.
+That’s important given that inflation risk is one of the key factors retirees need to prepare for and manage in their investment portfolios.
+However, you shouldn’t rely on a rise in benefits, such as 2020’s 1.6% COLA, to dramatically improve your spending power.

-As Ainsley Carbone, Total Wealth Strategist for UBS, notes: "Social Security's COLA does a reasonable job of tracking economy-wide inflation; however, most retirees will find that it does not keep pace with their own personal expenditures' inflation."
+As UBS Total Wealth Strategist Ainsley Carbone notes: “Social Security’s COLA does a reasonable job of tracking economy-wide inflation; however, most retirees will find that it does not keep pace with the inflation of their own personal expenditures.”

 A hedge against longevity risk

-While you have planned diligently for the lifestyle you want in retirement, you should be aware of changes in spending patterns and the increased potential for unexpected expenses, such as healthcare costs, as you age.
-Retirees typically spend more in a few key areas, Carbone says.
-"Relative to working households, retiree households tend to spend a higher percentage of their consumption on housing and medical care."
+While you have planned diligently for the lifestyle you want in retirement, you should be aware of changes in spending patterns and the risk of the unexpected as you age—and be ready for them.

 Maximizing your Social Security benefit